Greenheart/reconnect.earth/src/data/reconnect.md

 -   world is becoming worse
 -   not enough to reduce our negative footprint, but need to increase our positive handprint
 -   sustainable is not enough
--   if we can do regeneration on all levels (individual, in communities, for the living planet)- get positive feedback loops - by regenerating on all levels, by definition, we strengthen the capacity do do even more positive things in the future (as long as we maintain a healthy balance and support each other)
+-   if we can do regeneration on all levels (individual, in communities, for the living planet)- get positive feedback loops - by regenerating on all levels, by definition, we strengthen the capacity to do even more positive things in the future (as long as we maintain a healthy balance and support each other)
--   we cannot rely on på unpaid engagement to make everything happen - people need to live (har pengar för att klara sig).
+-   we cannot rely on unpaid engagement to make everything happen - people need to live (har pengar för att klara sig).
 Social entrepreneurship: we need to organise economically to create movements that are regenerative and can increase the impact over time.
 But: not business - according to deep design of business so that as much as possible stays within the business.
 We need new ideals and ideas of what social entrepreneurship means.
 It's not about getting rich, but to live well and do good in the world while giving as much as possible to support further regernerative efforts.

 ### How you can practice this